My favourite essential oils for healthy hair growth

 Its high antioxidant content also means that carrot seed oil can help rejuvenate ageing skin and prevent premature wrinkles.
 It can also protect your skin from free radicals and environmental factors.

-Also, the vitamin c and e found in carrot seed oil make it ideal for moisturising the skin.
+Also, vitamin c and e found in carrot seed oil make it ideal for moisturising the skin.
 It can also soothe irritated skin and help keep it toned and fresh.
 Unlike some thicker oils, its lighter texture means that it can keep skin soft without clogging the pores.

 Carrot seed essential oil blends well with: